LunarDevelop/swear_bot-python/README.md

 How to use this bot:

 	Download the bot as a Zip
-	Edit the .env with notepad or another text editor
+	Edit the `token.0` file with notepad or another text editor Put the bot token into there.
-	Put a bot token in where it say to put it save it.
 	Run the main.py file